eModbus/eModbus/README.md

 To get up and running you will need to put only a few lines in your code. *We will be using the RTU variant here* to show an example.
 First you have to pull the matching header file:
 ```
-#include "ModbusRTU.h"
+#include "ModbusClientRTU.h"
 ```
-For ModbusRTU a Serial interface is required, that connects to your RS485 adaptor.
-This is given as parameter to the ``ModbusRTU`` constructor:
+For ModbusClientRTU a Serial interface is required, that connects to your RS485 adaptor.
+This is given as parameter to the ``ModbusClientRTU`` constructor:
 ```
-ModbusRTU RS485(Serial2);
+ModbusClientRTU RS485(Serial2);
 ```
 Next we will define a callback function for data responses coming in.
 This will print out a hexadecimal dump line with the response data:
 ```